krishnalalstha/mobile-developer-assignment/Internship-Assignment.md

 * Create a private repo called “yipl-android-assignment” in [bitbucket](https://bitbucket.org)
 * Do as instructed below
 * Push your code to the repo (make sure that you have multiple number of commits with proper messages)
-* Invite internship-bitbucket@yipl.com.np to that particular private repo
+* Invite careers@evolveasia.co to that particular private repo

 ### Assignment